 As an integral part of the Counseling Center and in keeping with its mission, the Outreach and Prevention Services (OPS) area promotes a community perspective by extending the services of our staff beyond the physical site to the campus as a whole.
 OPS provides deliberate, systematic, and creative psycho-educational programming that emphasizes a multicultural and developmental perspective on prevention, wellness, and student self help.
 We work collaboratively with other staff and programs within the Center as well as with other departments and units to enhance the general campus climate.

 The University of Illinois Counseling Center is committed to serving the mental health needs of students.
 This includes reaching out to students through consultations, workshops and other psycho-educational forms.
-Outreach requests are available to students, faculty and staff with sufficient notice (at least two weeks).
+Outreach is available to students, faculty and staff with sufficient notice (at least two weeks).
 Various workshop topics covered in the past include time management, stress management, relationship conflicts, and how to recognize depressive symptoms, just to name a few.
-Please refer to our workshop information page to request a workshop.
+To request an outreach, please complete and submit our form.

-Please contact Nichole Evans, Assistant Director of Outreach and Prevention, at 217-333-3704 with further questions.
+Please contact Carrie Finkill, Assistant Director of Outreach and Prevention, or Dr. Deidre Weathersby, Associate Director of Outreach, at 217-333-3704 with further questions.